Edwin Graf von Rothkirch und Trach: World War II

-Rothkirch und Trach commanded Army Group Centre Rear Area starting in 1943.
+Rothkirch und Trach commanded Army Group Centre Rear Area starting in October 1943.
+On 1 January 1944, he was promoted to General of the Cavalry.
 Between 18 April and 27 October 1944, he was Wehrmachtbefehlshaber Weißruthenien (Military commander in Belarus).
-In November 1944, he was appointed to command the LIII Army Corps.
-On 6 March 1945 Rothkirch, still commanding officer of LIII Corps, wandered into U.S. lines and was taken prisoner west of Coblenz, Germany.
+In November 1944, he was appointed to command the newly-established LIII Army Corps, which was sent to the western front.
+On 6 March 1945, Rothkirch wandered into U.S. lines and was taken as a prisoner of war west of Koblenz.
 He was interned at Trent Park, an English prison camp in North London for high-ranking German officers.